vb-pogribnyi/OpenCircle/Open Circle.md

     })
 ```

-Next we'll run the image through the model, but first we need to convert it to a tensor, and make it right shape (add examples and channels dimensions):
+Next we'll run the image through the model, but first we need to convert it to a tensor and make it the right shape (add examples and channels dimensions):

 ```python
 if __name__ == '__main__':